Care

 From time to time, people come to our door seeking urgent care.
 We have a process and policy in place to respond to these requests, which includes providing emergency food packages, food vouchers, and a resource list with information on where they can access longer-term support.

-MENTAL HEALTH, COUNSELLORS AND OTHER SUPPORT SERVICES AND RESOURCES
+MENTAL HEALTH, COUNSELLING AND OTHER SUPPORT SERVICES AND RESOURCES

 If you or someone you are with is in immediate danger, please call 000.